Primary Research: Galactic Feedback

 to explore science.
 Understanding who exactly is participating in these courses, why they choose to participate, and what sort of factors lead to success

 is an important field of research as more classes transition to online formats.
+While this work is quantitative in nature, I am also well-versed in qualitative research.

 Conducting this sort of research is important to me as someone who is not only interested in astrophysics, but also education and teaching.